bramantawisnu/learndirectory/README.md

 # learndirectory
- learn directory for easy and simple list video learn
+ learn directory for easy and simple learn link to quality video text information.